reymon359/how-to-live/docs/What you want, is constantly changing/index.md

-# What you want, is constantly changing
+# What you want is constantly changing

 ## Quotes